wallabyway/OTG-client-sample/README.md

 3. Time to first pixel is really slow (greater than 6 minutes, when you were expecting less than 30seconds)
 4. You need something that is more compact than the SVF format
 5. You need stable object ID's across versions of the model(s).
-6. Wider adoption of OTG in Forge API is coming. ie. GDPR complient services (ETA April)
+6. Wider adoption of OTG in Forge API is coming. ie. GDPR complient services (ETA April 2020)

 .. then OTG is for you !